Rules and Regulations

 The Brazil135 Ultramarathon Rules and Regulations are based and adapted from our sister race, Badwater Ultramarathon, in order to maintain harmony with the 135 Miles Ultramarathon races spirit.

-For safety reasons we have establish that, from now on, no runner should be running alone.
-We highly recommend that the runner be accompanied with a support crew and a support vehicle.
+For safety reasons we have establish that no runner should be running alone.
+We STRONGLY recommend that the runner be accompanied with a support crew and a support vehicle.

-Below are the options the runners will have regarding support during the race:
+Below are the options the runners will have regarding support strategy during the race:

 1.1) Solo Runners:

 a) Run with a Support team of at least 1 member (crew and/or pacers) and 1 support vehicle.
 The support team (crew and/or pacers) should be with the runner at all times, respecting the rules regarding vehicles.

 b) Share a Support team and/or Vehicle with another runner.
 In this case, the team names should be the same and our results webpage will reflect that.
 If you share a support team you have to cross the finish line with the runner you are sharing the support team.
 During your registration, please type in the same team name as the team you are sharing with.

 .No runner running Shoulder to Shoulder can run/jog or walk alone.
 All steps of the race have to be performed together.

 If you are runner Shoulder to Shoulder both have to cross the finish line together.